jupyter-book/mystmd/docs/table-of-contents.md

 URL nesting that matches the folder structure is a requested feature that is being tracked in [#670](https://github.com/executablebooks/mystmd/issues/670).
 :::

+:::{note} Compatibility with JupyterBook
+:class: dropdown

 (toc-format-legacy)=
-## Defining a `_toc.yml` using Jupyter Book's format
+## Defining a `_toc.yml` using Jupyter Book’s format

 :::{warning}
 Support for `_toc.yml` exists only for compatability reasons, and will be removed in future.
-New users should use `myst.tml` instead.
+New users should use `myst.yml` instead.
 :::

-The `_toc.yml` can be defined for a site, and uses the format describe by Jupyter Book, the documentation for the format is fully described in [Jupyter Book](https://jupyterbook.org/en/stable/structure/toc.html).
+Site table of contents may be defined with a `_toc.yml` file, following the Jupyter Book format.
+The documentation for this format is fully described in [Jupyter Book](https://jupyterbook.org/en/stable/structure/toc.html).
 Briefly, it defines a `format` as `jb-book` and can list a number of `chapters` with files.
 The file paths are relative to your `_toc.yml` file and can optionally include the extension.

 ```yaml
 format: jb-book